jubaan/the_code_runner/README.md

 Web Developer.
 The main goal is to practice my learnings, develop better coding habits, and improve my skills.

-It will help me to keep a record of my improvement, and useful for notetaking.
+It will help me to keep a record of my improvement, and be useful for notetaking.

 You are welcome to make comments, raise issues, and be supportive.
 I will appreciate every bit of knowledge and resources.
 Share links to